wikiPika/database-take-home/solution.md

 ##### 5b. de Brujin Settles Back Down

 There's some tweaking that should be done here, since the exponential distribution parameter is quite large.
 We add a reverse funnel line - this ends up potentially trapping some queries that target higher node IDs, but the path length becomes much, much shorter.
+We ought to use this funnel a bit more, to be honest.

+##### 6. Your Success Is (Not) Important To Us

+It seems that 100% hit rate is a fair price to not-pay if we want insanely short path lengths.
+This really depends on how sketchy you want your database to be, I suppose.

+Since the reward function is biased towards really short path length and the main group of query hits are [0..39] ish, we can justify just routing everyone and their mom towards those queries and neglecting everything else.
+After all, nobody really goes to 250th Street in New York City anyway (untrue).

+We maintain everything in a ring so folks have a chance to hit everything, but otherwise it absolutely slashes path length.

 ### Implementation Details